-Lecture 10: Self-leadership and Service Leadership

-Everyone is a leader; optimization of one's operating systems; personal branding; the importance of self-monitoring and self-improvement.
+- Lecture 11: Self-leadership and Service Leadership (online lecture) Everyone is a leader; optimization of one's operating systems; personal branding; the importance of self-monitoring and self-improvement. - Lecture 12: Developmental assets and Service Leadership (online lecture)

-• Lecture 11: Developmental assets and Service Leadership Self-esteem, self-efficacy, purpose in life and optimism about future.
+Self-esteem, self-efficacy, purpose in life, and optimism about future.

-• Lecture 12: Review of effective service leadership qualities and dark side of leadership
+• Lecture 13: Review of effective service leadership qualities and wrap-up (face-to-face lecture)